CLNEulalia/Express-TDD/readme.md

   * `.set()` sets an http header on the request.
 In this case we're specifying what type of data we want to receive
   * `.expect()` tests the response.
 In this case we're checking to see if the status code is `200`.
 The second argument is the `done` function we've declared at the top of `it()`.
 Passing it in here tells the code we're finished with this block.

-Now go in the command line and type `mocha`.
-When you do, you may get an error saying that the `mocha` command cannot be found.
+We cant use Mocha yet, because it has not been set up in this directory.
+If we run it, we will get an error saying that the `mocha` command cannot be found.

 This is because `mocha` is not installed globally on our machines (though it's possible you may have it already installed).
 While we could simply install mocha